jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 }
 ```

-whereas the Codepen benchmark sets the property on the container element
+whereas the Codepen benchmark sets the property on the container element and the calculation is needed only once

 ```js
 container.style = "--translation: var(--yPercent);"